gsbirch/gsbirch.github.io/aboutme.md

   </div>
 </div>

-I am currently a member of the [Narrative Intelligence Lab](http://cs.uky.edu/~sgware/) at the University of Kentucky, studying narrative planning heuristics.
+I am currently a member of the [Narrative Intelligence Lab](http://cs.uky.edu/~sgware/) at the University of Kentucky, studying narrative planning agents.
+Most of my publications are associated with this lab, and you can find them [here](https://cs.uky.edu/~sgware/publications/index.php?author=Birchmeier,%20Gage)

 In addition, I am currently in the [Graduate Certificate in College Teaching and Learning](https://gradschool.uky.edu/graduate-certificate-college-teaching-learning) program at the University of Kentucky.
 I am learning to educate students in computer science effectively.